Rise-Vision/rise-data-weather/README.md

 ```

+The data object has two main parts: `observation` and `location.forecasts`.

+**Observation** represents the most recent measured weather information.

+**Forecasts** holds the weather forecast for the next 7 days.
+Until noon, the forecast will present current day as day 1, and will transition to show day 1 as the next days during the latter half of the day, based on the local time.
+As a note, all U.S. locations transition to the next day at the same time no matter the timezone (across the Continental U.S.).
+The general rule is that if the forecast is requested in the afternoon or evening, day 1 of the forecast presents the next day.

 ### Labels

 The component may define a 'label' attribute that defines the text that will appear for this instance in the template editor.